 Segmentation the way it should be

 RayStation provides you with fast and user-friendly tools to efficiently and accurately contour the patient in the treatment planning process.
-It includes a comprehensive toolset ranging from manual tools to high-end semi-automatic and fully automatic contouring tools.
-Discover some of our customers’ favorite tools below.
+It includes a comprehensive toolset ranging from manual to high-end semi-automatic and fully automatic contouring tools.
+Discover some of our customers’ favorites below.

 Smart brush and smart interpolation